 Social impact measurement is a process and framework for measuring and attributing positive social change to an organization’s direct actions.
-For example, a non-profit community garden and food pantry might measure metrics like:
+For example, a non-profit community garden and food pantry might measure impact metrics like:

 There’s a clear relationship between an impact organization’s operations (growing food, collecting and distributing food, existing within and engaging its local community), measurement (# of meals served), and positive social benefit (ex: better health and housing outcomes), defined around a problem statement or theory of change strategy.
 Social impact measurement understands this relationship between actions, impact, and outcomes through data.

-In this sense, social impact measurement is a process or cycle with encompasses several steps:
+In this sense, social impact measurement is a process or cycle defined by seven steps: